 Personal Injury Claims Calculator For Injuries Caused By Another Employee

 We have not added an accident at work compensation calculator to this page.
-These kinds of tools are generally very inaccurate.
+These kinds of tools are generally very inaccurate for injured by another employee claims.
 Instead, we have produced the table below.
 We based the data in this table on the actual Judicial Guidelines used by the UK legal system to evaluate the worth of claims.

 |Toe injury||Moderate to severe||Up to £52,620||Here, injuries will ramp up in severity from damage to the soft tissue (cuts, scrapes, burns, bruises, etc.) through dislocations, sprains, muscle damage and fractures, to complete loss of one or more of the toes.|